xXAbood/enetproxy/README.md

 ## Features
 * Print all variantlists and function calls
 * Print all text packets
-* Resolve player uid into their name and current world.
 * Supports modifying, ignoring, and making new packets
-* Automatically resolve invisible moderator names if they are in same world
 * Kill players with wrench
 * /legal command to clear malpractice without owning legal briefs
 * More commands which you can find in the changelog